National Savings and Investments (NS&I) have entered the Junior ISA market.

 Latest HMRC statistics tell us that, as at April 2016, almost two thirds of JISA money is invested in cash accounts, with stocks and shares accounts making up the remainder.
 This is a higher proportion than for adult ISAs, where stocks and shares ISAs are just in the majority.

-The value of your investment can go down as well as up and you may not get back the full amount you invested.
+Please Note: The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.
 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
 The Financial Conduct Authority does not regulate tax advice.
 Stocks and shares ISAs invest in corporate bonds; stocks and shares and other assets that fluctuate in value.
 Investors do not pay any personal tax on income or gains, but ISAs do pay unrecoverable tax on income from stocks and shares received by the ISA managers.